Sage Bambino Plus Review

 Truly, as I discovered when creating the videos I’ve shared below, as long as you’re utilizing decent coffee beans in the first place, with the Bambino the espresso coffee coffee via the dual walled baskets is OK.

-I found from taste testing with the same coffee freshly ground and pre ground, that it flavors better freshly ground via the standard baskets, however still, the pre-ground via the pressured baskets was OK, it wasn’t awful, the espresso coffee via the basic basket & freshly ground espresso coffee coffee tasted better, however it wasn’t a massive difference.
+I found from taste testing with the same coffee freshly ground and pre ground, that it flavors better freshly ground via the standard baskets, but still, the pre-ground via the pressured baskets was OK, it wasn’t awful, the espresso via the standard basket & freshly ground espresso coffee coffee tasted better, however it wasn’t a massive difference.

-I assume that’s a result of the combination of 15 bars of pressure, pressured baskets & poor temp stability leading to channeling, which creates potential for extremely bad tasting stuff which has no right to be known as espresso coffee.
+I assume that’s a result of the combination of 15 bars of pressure, pressured baskets & poor temp stability leading to channeling, which creates potential for extremely bad tasting stuff which has no right to be called espresso coffee coffee.
 Nevertheless it’s not rather the same with the Bambino.

-Thanks to everything else this machine has going for it including the 9 bar pressure, PID & pre steeping, the bambino is capable of OK espresso coffee even with pressured baskets & pre-ground coffee – as long as you utilize good quality coffee, of course.
+Thanks to everything else this machine has going for it including the 9 bar pressure, PID & pre infusion, the bambino is capable of OK espresso coffee coffee even with pressured baskets & pre-ground coffee – as long as you use good quality coffee, of course.

 Low Pressure Pre-Infusion

-This is something I forgot to mention in the video, mainly due to the truth that I’m a muppet.
+This is something I forgot to mention in the video, primarily due to the truth that I’m a muppet.
 T

-his clever little espresso coffee coffee makeking device has low pressure pre-infusion, which is something I wouldn’t expect to find on an espresso coffee coffee brewing equipment at this price point.
+his clever little espresso coffee brewing tool has low pressure pre-infusion, which is something I wouldn’t expect to find on an espresso coffee brewing tool at this price point.

-Even the Rancilio Silvia doesn’t have this feature – basically to get an espresso coffee machine with low pressure pre-infusion you’d usually have to spend around a thousand pounds or more – except for the Sage machines.
+Even the Rancilio Silvia doesn’t have this feature – just to get an espresso coffee coffee brewing tool with low pressure pre-infusion you’d usually have to spend around a thousand pounds or more – except for the Sage machines.

-As well as downing factory pre-set pre-infusion, if you pull your shots manually, you can manually control the pre-infusion length too.
+As well as drinking factory pre-set pre-infusion, if you pull your shots manually, you can manually control the pre-infusion length too.

-To do this, you extremely press and hold the shot button, and pre-infusion will begin at this point.
-When you’re done with pre-infusion, just let go of the button and the pressure will start to increase.
+To do this, you basically press and hold the shot button, and pre-infusion will begin at this point.
+When you’re done with pre-infusion, literally let go of the button and the pressure will start to increase.
 When you want to stop the shot, push the flashing shot button again.

-By the way, re pre-infusion time, I’d suggest somewhere between 6-10 seconds, however whatever you pick, I’d suggest sticking with and only changing if you’re trying to tweak to enhance effects.
+By the way, re pre-infusion time, I’d recommend somewhere between 6-10 seconds, but whatever you pick, I’d suggest sticking with and only changing if you’re trying to fine-tune to enhance impacts.

-I’d advise keeping all the other elements the same & only change one thing at a time, I.e. grind size, tamp pressure, dosage or pre-infusion time.
+I’d suggest keeping all the other elements the same & only alter one thing at a time, I.e. grind size, tamp pressure, dosage or pre-infusion time.

-Another point about pre-infusion, a common issue is whether the pre-infusion time requires to be added to, or included in the total shot time, and it’s the latter.
+Another point about pre-infusion, a common issue is whether the pre-infusion time needs to be added to, or included in the total shot time, and it’s the latter.

-For a brilliant guide on all this technical stuff, I’d highly recommend James Hoffman’s YouTube series on dialing in, starting with: How I Dial-In Espresso coffee – Part #1
+For a brilliant guide on all this technical stuff, I’d highly suggest James Hoffman’s YouTube series on dialing in, beginning with: How I Dial-In Espresso coffee – Part #1

 PID Controller

-I’ve found the Bambino to be simply consistent from one shot to the next – and what’s mainly to thank for this, is the truth that this machine has a PID, which is rare thing to find in an espresso coffee machine at this type of price point.
+I’ve found the Bambino to be literally consistent from one shot to the next – and what’s primarily to thank for this, is the fact that this machine has a PID, which is rare thing to find in an espresso coffee makeking device at this sort of price point.

-A PID controller, usually just called a “PID”, which stands for Proportional Integral Derivative, is truly an algorithmic temperature controller.
-PIDs are used for all sorts, they’re controllers which utilize an algorithm to keep things at a defined set point, and in the case of espresso coffee coffee machines, this is temperature.
+A PID controller, usually simply known as a “PID”, which stands for Proportional Integral Derivative, is simply an algorithmic temperature controller.
+PIDs are used for all sorts, they’re controllers which work with an algorithm to keep things at a defined set point, and in the case of espresso coffee coffee machines, this is temperature.

-What having a PID implies, is that you don't need to fret about the temperature wildly fluctuating while pulling the shot, as the temperature is controlled by the PID.
-What this means is better shot quality and more consistent shots than would be the case if the temperature wasn’t PID controlled.
+What having a PID means, is that you don't need to stress about the temperature wildly fluctuating while pulling the shot, as the temperature is controlled by the PID.
+What this suggests is better shot quality and more consistent shots than would be the case if the temperature wasn’t PID controlled.

-As I referred to earlier, machines like the Gaggia Classic and Rancilio Silvia have to be modded in order to benefit from PID control, so the reality that this machine, at this price point, as a PID, is an incredibly bit plus for the Bambino.
+As I explained earlier, machines like the Gaggia Classic and Rancilio Silvia have to be modded in order to benefit from PID control, so the reality that this machine, at this price point, as a PID, is an extremely bit plus for the Bambino.

 Milk Steaming Capability – Automatic.

-So let me get this straight – this little espresso coffee coffee brewing tool, available for a few hundred quid, will automatically texture milk for me?
+So let me get this straight – this little espresso coffee makeking device, available for a few hundred quid, will automatically texture milk for me?
 Yup.

 Not only that, but I can select from three milk temps, and three texture settings?
 Yup.

-I’ll stop talking to myself now – but this was literally the internal conversation I had when I first heard about the auto milk texturing features of the Sage Bambino plus.
+I’ll stop talking to myself now – nevertheless this was simply the internal conversation I had when I first heard about the auto milk texturing features of the Sage Bambino plus.

 But I had a bit of an matter with it.

-I like steaming milk manually, it’s taken me ages to (literally about – but still not rather) master the art of correctly texturing milk, and I don’t actually want to press a button.
+I like steaming milk manually, it’s taken me ages to (basically about – however still not rather) master the art of properly texturing milk, and I don’t actually want to press a button.
 I soon discovered that the Bambino’s steam wand can likewise be used manually!

 So if someone like me wants to steam milk manually, then I can fill my boots – and if someone else in the house just wants textured milk at the touch of of a button, I don’t have to get up off my arse and go texture the milk for them.